-This guide tests the operator choice on speed versus cost, the Nathon versus Big Buddha pier landing decision that affects same-day airport connections, and the Full Moon Sunday return demand spike.
+This guide tests the operator choice on speed versus cost, the Nathon versus Big Buddha pier landing decision that affects a same day airport connection, and the Full Moon Sunday return demand spike.

 Koh Phangan to Koh Samui at a glance